Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 For booking and detailed information, check out Hai Au Aviation’s website.

 Halong Bay Caves and Islands

 Nature favors Halong Bay with 1,969 islands with different characteristics making up the unique beauty of the Bay.
-Here we list some famous and worthy caves and islands for exploration that could help you plan your trip in Vietnam.
+Here we list some famous and worthy caves and islands for exploration that could help you plan your trip to Vietnam.

 Thien Cung Cave (Heavenly Palace Cave)

-Thien Cung Cave lies in the north of Dau Go Island, about 4 kilometers to the south of the main wharf.
+Thien Cung Cave lies in north of Dau Go Island, about 4 kilometers to the south of the main wharf.
 It is one of the most beautiful caves in Halong, featuring many chambers with different level of height, a tall roof, and a total area of 10,000 square meters.
 Stepping into Thien Cung Cave, you could feel like stepping into an art museum that nature has created, a museum that goes beyond a human’s imagination and creation.

 Thien Cung Cave or Heavenly Palace Cave could make you feel like exploring in a fairy place.
 At Halong, there is even a fairytale about the cave.
 The tale tells a story about a beautiful village girl who tamed the heart of a dragon prince while going on a mission to ask the dragon prince to save her village from the poor harvest.
 They got married and celebrated their wedding in the center of the cave.
 The Dragon prince along with elephants, lions, an anaconda, and eagles, all danced in the cave during the celebration.

 Sung Sot Cave (Amazing Cave)